cortex-js/compute-engine/src/docs/guide-numerical-evaluations.md

 ## Numeric Modes

-Four numeric modes may be used to perform numerical evaluations with the Compute
+Four numeric modes may be used to perform numeric evaluations with the Compute
 Engine: `machine` `decimal` `complex` and `auto`.
 The default mode is `auto`.

 <section id='machine-numeric-mode'>